mbfraga/mbrun/README.md

 * define.py -- define word using sdcv dictionary application
 * thesaurus.py -- find synonyms for words using sdcv dictionary application
 * screenshots.py -- manage screenshot directory. preview/rename/upload screenshots.
 Uploads to ptpb.pw for now.
-* sshot.py -- take screenshots of specific monitors, whole screen, a selected window, or a custom selection.
+* sshot.py [pending]-- take screenshots of specific monitors, whole screen, a selected window, or a custom selection.
 Upload/delay supported.
 Uploads to ptpb.pw for now, and uses screenshots.py for interactive mode.
-* buku.py -- serves as a simple rofi interface for buku bookmark manager.
+* buku.py [pending]-- serves as a simple rofi interface for buku bookmark manager.

 ## layout